apereo/cas/docs/cas-server-documentation/mfa/YubiKey-Authentication.md

 ## Configuration

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#yubikey).
+{% include {{ version }}/signing-encryption.md configKey="cas.authn.mfa.yubikey" signingKeySize="512" encryptionKeySize="256" encryptionAlg="AES_128_CBC_HMAC_SHA_256" %}

 By default, all YubiKey accounts for users are allowed to authenticate.
 Devices that need to be authorized for authentication need to have followed an out-of-band registration process where the record for them is found in one of the following storage backends.
 Upon authentication, CAS will begin to search the configured registration database for matching record for the authenticated user and device in order to allow for a successful authentication event.

 ### JSON